 Probably the most accessible track in Ohakune, this scenic riverside walkway will take you from the Junction end of Ohakune to the town proper, also presenting the option to link up to the Jubilee Walkway.
-Following the natural meander of the Mangawhero river, the well maintained track makes the most of the beautiful waterway with an easy, family friendly walk.
+Following the natural meander of the Mangawhero river, the well-maintained track makes the most of the beautiful waterway with an easy, family friendly walk.
 The swing bridge over the river at the halfway point makes for a fun landmark and gives the option to cut the track shorter if those little legs are getting tired.
-Pushing on however can be worth it, as the southern half of the walkway pops in and out of light forest to reveal picturesque swimming holes.
+Pushing on however can be worth it, as the southern half of the walkway pops in and out of the light forest to reveal picturesque swimming holes.

-Winding through dense native forest on the lower slopes of Mount Ruapehu, the well maintained Mangawhero forest walk is an absolute must do for nature lovers.
+Winding through dense native forest on the lower slopes of Mount Ruapehu, the well-maintained Mangawhero forest walk is an absolute must-do for nature lovers.
 The track is a near loop, heading uphill at first for 1.5km to a campground clearing suitable for picnics, then over the Mangawhero river bridge to gently stroll back down through the bush on the opposite side of the mountain road.
 For a full look at the Ohakune circuit, you can connect up with the northern end of the Mangawhero river walk, then follow the Jubilee Walkway, linking the three trails all the way from mountain to township.
-Cutting away at the base of the Mangawhero Forest walk, the Rimu Walkway is a beautiful 15 minute side loop suitable for wheelchairs and pushchairs.
+Cutting away at the base of the Mangawhero Forest walk, the Rimu Walkway is a beautiful 15-minute side loop suitable for wheelchairs and pushchairs.

 Waitonga Falls Track

 11kms out of Ohakune up the Ohakune Mountain Road sits this gem of a track for all levels of fitness with a return journey of just over 4kms.
 The 39 m Waitonga Falls is Tongariro National Park’s highest waterfall.
 The well-formed track passes through mountain beech and kaikawaka forest and stunning views of Mount Ruapehu are enjoyed whilst walking along the alpine walkway.
-There are some steps to master coming back up from the waterfall but its well worth the effort.
-Go to Department of Conservation for full details.
+There are some steps to master coming back up from the waterfall but it's well worth the effort.
+Go to the Department of Conservation for full details.